photoprism/photoprism-docs/docs/funding.md

-If you enjoy using our software, please consider backing us on [Patreon](https://www.patreon.com/photoprism) or [GitHub Sponsors](https://github.com/sponsors/photoprism) — especially if you have feature requests<sup>1</sup> or need help with using our software.
+If you enjoy using our software, please consider backing us on [Patreon](https://www.patreon.com/photoprism) or [GitHub Sponsors](https://github.com/sponsors/photoprism) — especially if you have feature requests or need help with using our software.

 Your continued support helps us fund operating costs, external services like satellite maps, and develop new features.
+Ideas backed by silver or gold sponsors are marked with a [golden label](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Asponsor).
+Let us know if we mistakenly [label an idea as unfunded](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Aunfunded).

 Thank you very much! ❤️

-<sup>1</sup> Ideas backed by silver or gold sponsors are marked with a [golden label](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Asponsor).
-Let us know if we mistakenly [label an idea as unfunded](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Aunfunded).